-I sat down (virtually) with Chainalysis co-founder and CEO Michael Gronager to discuss his learnings from almost seven years at the helm of a high-growth company.
-He shared his tips for building a global business, hiring, what he’d do differently and more…
+We sat down with Chainalysis co-founder and CEO Michael Gronager to discuss his learnings from almost seven years at the helm of a high-growth company.
+He shared his tips for building a global business, hiring, what he’d do differently, and more…

 The Chainalysis journey

 PB: Let’s go back to the start.
 What was your career prior to founding Kraken and then Chainalysis?
 What attracted you to entrepreneurship?

 Before Kraken, I was planning and running public research infrastructure projects across Europe.
 I got to a point where I thought the purpose of the education and research systems we were creating was for people to build companies and that those who could do, should.

 After a conversation with a colleague, I decided to build something myself.
 I started coding iPhone apps and got one off the ground for a US company.
 This gave me some financial freedom, so I quit my job and was soon bitten by the crypto bug.

 I saw Bitcoin as a new paradigm in computing, creating digital scarcity where something digital couldn't be copied and you could only transfer its value or symbolic value.
 I looked for places to meet other people who thought Bitcoin was cool and found the first ever conference in New York.
 I met [Kraken co-founder] Jesse Powell here.

 I’d been experimenting with distributed payments online and couldn't figure out whether to create a business around this or not when Jesse contacted me about a crypto exchange he was building.
 It sounded fun, so I went to San Francisco to join the team and Kraken launched in summer 2013.
 It was perfect timing – that year, Bitcoin went from $10 to $1,000.